14 Ecommerce Marketing Strategies Your Business Should Be Using

 - Have purchased from you in the past

-- Are email subscribers
+- Are already email subscribers

 - Were customers in the past, but are no longer engaged

-The High-Tech Ecommerce Strategies
+High-Tech eCommerce Marketing Strategies

-13. Develop an App with Push Notifications
+13. Develop an App With Push Notifications

 14. Target Virtual Reality Technologies

-Augmented Reality is a type of VR and is often the best option for ecommerce businesses.
+AR is a type of VR and is often the best option for ecommerce businesses.
 Examples could include: